You know the old saying, the customer is always right?

 I had a guest check-in last week.
 Arrived without any problems, everything seemed hunky-dory.

 Then I get a text from him asking to raise the heat.
 Ok, no problem, he could have done it himself, but I also have remote access, so I raise it to 76 for him.

 A few minutes later he messages again.
 “Can you turn it up to 85?”

 “Are you sure?”
 I asked him.
 “85 is really hot.”
 He insisted that he was sure.
 So I raised it to 85.

 About an hour later, I got another message from him.
 “We’re still cold,” he said.
 “Can you raise it to 92?”

 Are you kidding me??
-No one in their right minds needs the thermostat set to 92 degrees.
+No one in their right mind needs the thermostat set to 92 degrees.
 Something about this was starting to sound really weird to me.
-So I politely told him that, unfortunately, we were already outside the window we normally allow guests to set the temperature, so I wouldn’t be raising the central heat any more.
+So I politely told him that, unfortunately, we were already outside the window we normally allow guests to set the temperature, so I wouldn’t be raising the central heat anymore.
 However, if he was still cold we had plenty of blankets and space heaters he could use.

 Well, gee.
 No surprise there.
 What did you expect when you wanted the temperature to be in the nineties??

 This story illustrates an important aspect of hosting in my mind.